whosonfirst/go-whosonfirst-mysql/README.md

 ```
 ./bin/wof-mysql-index -h
 Usage of ./bin/wof-mysql-index:
+  -all
+	Index all the tables
+  -config string
+    	  Read some or all flags from an ini-style config file.
+Values in the config file take precedence over command line flags.
   -dsn string
        A valid go-sql-driver DSN string, for example '{USER}:{PASSWORD}@/{DATABASE}'
+  -geojson
+	Index the 'geojson' tables
   -mode string
     	The mode to use importing data.
 Valid modes are: directory,feature,feature-collection,files,geojson-ls,meta,path,repo,sqlite. (default "repo")
+  -section string
+    	   A valid ini-style config file section. (default "wof-mysql")
   -timings
 	Display timings during and after indexing
+  -whosonfirst
+	Index the 'whosonfirst' tables
 ```

 For example: